 Phi Theta Kappa

-Phi Theta Kappa members Ryan Arroyo, Anthony Fernandez, Michael Kramer and Kathryn Webb were selected to be part of the All California Academic Teams.
+2013 – Phi Theta Kappa members Ryan Arroyo, Anthony Fernandez, Michael Kramer and Kathryn Webb were selected to be part of the All California Academic Teams.
 They were part of a group of 60 students selected from all community colleges in the state.
 This special award makes them eligible for great scholarships through Phi Theta Kappa and the Coca-Cola Foundation.

-The Phi Theta Kappa chapter, under the leadership of biology instructor Miriam Golbert, traveled to the organization’s Nevada/California Regional Convention in Las Vegas, where the COC chapter received the following awards and/or recognition: first place (Honors in Action Research, third place (Honors in Action Project), third place (Distinguished Chapter Office Team), and Five Star Level status (the highest possible).
+2013 – The Phi Theta Kappa chapter, under the leadership of biology instructor Miriam Golbert, traveled to the organization’s Nevada/California Regional Convention in Las Vegas, where the COC chapter received the following awards and/or recognition: first place (Honors in Action Research, third place (Honors in Action Project), third place (Distinguished Chapter Office Team), and Five Star Level status (the highest possible).

-The speech team won a college record seven medals at the 2013 California Community College Forensics Association (CCCFA) State Tournament, held at the Woodland Hills Marriott on March 17.
+2013 – The Speech Team won a college record seven medals at the 2013 California Community College Forensics Association (CCCFA) State Tournament, held at the Woodland Hills Marriott on March 17.
 Over the four-day competition, the team combined to win two gold medals, four silver medals and one bronze.
 As a result of these tremendous individual achievements, the team was awarded 2nd place in the tournament’s Limited Entry Division (18 or fewer slots).
 The event also marked the first time COC has placed at the CCCFA state event, as well as the first individual gold medals taken home by COC at the tournament.

 Sports Medicine Club

-In recognition of College of the Canyons’ Program Review, the Research and Planning Group awarded the school it’s “Excellence in Planning Award,” which is given for innovation and facilitating-evidence driven planning and decision making through collaborative measures.
-Additionally, the college received accolades from the California Community Colleges Chancellor’s Office (CCCO).
-In receiving the CCCO “Technology Focus Award,” the college was recognized for comprehensive planning consistent with the school’s mission statement and vision.
+2014 – In recognition of College of the Canyons’ Program Review, the Research and Planning Group awarded the school its Excellence in Planning Award, given for innovation and facilitating evidence-driven planning and decision-making through collaborative measures.
+Additionally, the college received accolades from the California Community Colleges Chancellor’s Office.
+In receiving the Technology Focus Award, the college was recognized for comprehensive planning consistent with the college's mission statement and vision.

 Medical Lab Technician Program

-COC Jazz ensembles Just Jazz and House Blend were accepted to the Monterey Next Generation Jazz Festival where they won two outstanding soloist awards and a third place trophy for “Just Jazz.”
+2013 – COC Jazz ensembles Just Jazz and House Blend were accepted to the Monterey Next Generation Jazz Festival, where they won two outstanding soloist awards and a third place trophy for Just Jazz in April.

-The college’s vocal jazz choir, Just Jazz, placed third among a field of six college jazz choirs from across the nation during the prestigious Next Generation Jazz Festival in Monterey March 30 to April 1.
+2012 – The college’s vocal jazz choir, Just Jazz, placed third among a field of six college jazz choirs from across the nation during the prestigious Next Generation Jazz Festival in Monterey March 30 to April 1.
 Just Jazz soloist Natalie Mendoza received the competition’s Outstanding Soloist trophy.

 Small Business Development Center

-The Small Business Development Center (SBDC) at College of the Canyons held its annual Young Entrepreneur Program (YEP) business plan contest in December, with a number of winning entries coming from current and former College of the Canyons and Academy of the Canyons students.
+2013 – The Small Business Development Center (SBDC) at College of the Canyons held its annual Young Entrepreneur Program (YEP) business plan contest in December, with a number of winning entries coming from current and former College of the Canyons and Academy of the Canyons students.
 Business plans were judged based on a written plan and verbal "pitch" presentation, with the top winners taking home cash prizes and moving on to the statewide YEP business plan competition in Sacramento in May.
 In the category for those age 18 to 27, the award for Best Overall Plan went to COC students Joseph Homayouni and Victoria Rodriguez.
 The award for Best Written Plan went to COC student Brandon Mims, while the award for Best Pitch went to a two-student team led by COC graduate Sheena Marie Streling.